 Furnace or Boiler

 Your heating system doesn’t come with a maintenance schedule the way your car does.
-However, the Annual Home Maintenance Checklist from The New York Times offers a summary of the steps you can take to keep your system in good working order.
+However, the Annual Home Maintenance Checklist from The New York Times lists steps to take throughout the year to keep your system in good working order.
 These steps depend on what kind of system you have: forced-air or hydronic.

 Forced-Air Heating Systems